-How will leaving the EU affect nature and the environment?
+How will the UK's exit from the EU affect nature and the environment?

-80% of our environmental laws come from the European Union (EU).
-These laws may be lost, weakened, or harder to enforce if we're outside the EU.
+80% of our environmental laws came from the European Union (EU).
+As the UK leaves the EU, these laws may be weakened, removed, or become harder to enforce.

-Therefore, Brexit could pose a serious threat to our natural environment and our health.
+Therefore, Brexit could pose a serious threat to our natural environment and our health in the future.

-We need to make sure the government transfers these laws – and enforces them properly.
+We need to make sure the government keeps these laws, and enforces them properly.

 Why is Friends of the Earth campaigning around Brexit?